lepperm/Learning-Log/_posts/journal/2021/05/2021-05-02-wordpress-progress-for-silver-is-gold.md

 ---
 layout: journal
-title: "Wordpress Progress for Silver is Gold"
+title: "WordPress Progress for Silver is Gold"
-excerpt: Slowly getting the hang of navigating and using Wordpress, and gaining experience developing a product with a great client!
+excerpt: Slowly getting the hang of navigating and using WordPress, and gaining experience developing a product with a great client!
 author: Max Lepper
 categories: [journal]
-tags: [wordpress]
+tags: [WordPress]
 date: 2021-05-02 23:02:41 -0400
 modified_date:
 published: true